tannadaa/dbfdump/README.md

 Each DBF file name becomes a key in the json and each record is an object in the array that key contains.

-You can specify the file for the output using the `-out` parameter.
+You can specify the directory for the output file using the `-out` parameter.
-If you don't, then the output will go to "dbfdump.json" in your current directory.
+If you don't, then the "dbfdump.json" will be created in the current directory.

 You can ignore DBF files you don't want included in the json output.
 Use the `-skip` option.
 For example, to ignore the invoices.dbf file from our earlier example, you could use `-skip invoices`.